AlessandroTambellini/ica0002/backup_sla.md

 # Backup procedure

-## Backup covereage
+## Backup coverage

 The backup process covers the following services:

--   MySQL
+-   MySQL, precisely only for **agama** database
--   InfluxDB
+-   InfluxDB, precisely only for **telegraf** database

-**explanation**: this document describes the backup processes for all the services containing data and Ansible itself.
+**explanation**: this document describes the backup processes for all the services containing data.
 This document doesn't cover the backup process for services like nginx or Bind, because they can be easily recreated from scratch via Ansible.

 ## RPO